bardbess/til/bible/men_of_the_word.md

 >
 > **Generating the Sermon**

+- Do not avoid problems
+- Have a parable perspective, the old testament is full of parables, Jesus spoke in parables...
+- Study for your own edification first
+- Speak with authority
+- Demand application, give assignments to help people apply it to their lives

 > 1. Organisation
 >   - Universal key point/s or the big idea/s
 >   - Homiletical Outline & Homiletical Proposition